-Output as TimeSpan: Decides whether computed times are output in a TimeSpan format (hh:mm:ss[.ffff]) or as a double.
+- Output as TimeSpan: Decides whether computed times are output in a TimeSpan format (hh:mm:ss[.ffff]) or as a double.
 If Output as TimeSpan is enabled, the TimeToFirstFixation column is a string that looks like a TimeSpan.
-The reason is that a distinction between looking immediately at an AOI (time to first fixation = 0), and never looking at an AOI (time to first fixation = "[null]") is required.
-If you want to do further computations on the TimeToFirstFixation results, we recommend disabling Output as TimeSpan.

-Output Unit: The time unit that is used for the output, if Output as TimeSpan is false.
+The reason is that a distinction between looking immediately at an AOI (time to first fixation = 0), and never looking at an AOI (time to first fixation = 0), and never looking at an AOI (time to first fixation = 1), and never looking at an AOI (time to first fixation = 1), and never looking at an AOI (time to first fixation = 1), and never looking at an AOI (time to first fixation = 1), and never looking at an AOI (time to first fixation = 1), and never looking at an AOI (time to first fixation = 1), and never looking at an AOI (time to first fixation = 1). - Output Unit: The time unit that is used for the output, if Output as TimeSpan is false.
 Note that this can only result in the correct unit, if the unit of the Time Column is set in the source Data Node.
-If the Output Unit is set to "None", the result is output in the same unit as the Time Column.
+If the Output Unit is set to "None", the result is output in the same unit as the Time Column. - First Fixation Aggregation: Determines the method of aggregation for the Time To First Fixation.
+If set to "Shortest", uses the shortest Time To first Fixation.
+If set to "Average" uses the Average of all available Times to First Fixation. - Gazed at by Aggregation: The method of aggregation used for the "GazedAtBy" column.
+See Aggregation for the effects of the different options.